Pull to refresh

 Overview

 For the first time, AI systems are independently solving mathematical problems that stumped human researchers for decades.
-Since Christmas 2025, 15 problems from the legendary mathematician Paul Erdős's collection have been moved from 'open' to 'solved'—and 11 of those solutions specifically credited AI models.
-On January 6, 2026, a combination of OpenAI's GPT-5.2 Pro and Harmonic's Aristotle theorem prover produced the first fully autonomous AI solution to an Erdős problem that hadn't already been solved in the existing literature.
+Since Christmas 2025, 15 legendary Erdős problems have moved from 'open' to 'solved'—11 by AI, including the first on January 6, 2026, from OpenAI's GPT-5.2 Pro and Harmonic's Aristotle theorem prover.

-The achievement marks a shift in what automated systems can contribute to mathematical research.
-These aren't competition problems with known solutions—they're genuine open questions that working mathematicians had failed to crack.
-Yet experts urge caution: Fields Medalist Terence Tao, who personally verified several of the AI-generated proofs, emphasizes these represent the 'lowest hanging fruit' from Erdős's collection—problems solvable with known techniques that simply hadn't received enough attention.
+The achievement marks a shift in what automated systems can contribute: unlike competition problems with known solutions, these are genuine open questions that working mathematicians had failed to solve.
+Fields Medalist Terence Tao, who personally verified several AI-generated proofs, says these represent the 'lowest hanging fruit' from Erdős's collection—solvable with known techniques that simply hadn't received enough attention.
 The harder problems, requiring genuinely novel insights, remain out of reach.

 Key Indicators